ydb-platform/ydb/ydb/docs/en/core/integrations/import-jdbc.md

         <blob-name-format>oraimp1/${schema}/${table}_${field}</blob-name-format>
         <!-- Date and timestamp data type values conversion mode.
              Possible values: DATE (use YDB Date datatype, default), INT, STR.
-             DATE does not support input values before January, 1, 1970.
-             INT saves date as 32-bit integer YYYYMMDD for dates, and as a 64-bit milliseconds since epoch for timestamps.
+             DATE does not support input values before January, 1, 1970, and there will be import errors for such values in the source INT saves date as 32-bit integer YYYYMMDD for dates, and as a 64-bit milliseconds since epoch for timestamps.
              STR saves dates as character strings (Utf8) in format "YYYY-MM-DD",